dafer45/TBTK/README.md

 **Full documenation:** http://www.second-quantization.com/
 **Also see:** http://www.second-tech.com

-*Always Work against a versioned release.
+*Always work against a versioned release.
 See "Quickstart" below for instructions on how to checkout the latest release.*

 # TBTK
 Welcome to TBTK, a library for modeling and solving second quantized Hamiltonians with discrete indices.